-Kim Kardashian Receives Council of Fashion Designers of America’s 2018 Influencer Award
+Kim Kardashian Receives Council Of Fashion Designers Of America’s 2018 Influencer Award

 Businesswoman and reality TV star Kim Kardashian will receive a special honor from the Council of Fashion Designers of America (CFDA).

-According to a tweet from the CFDA, on Monday, June 4, Kim K will be presented with the Influencer Award for 2018.
+According to a tweet from the CFDA on Monday, June 4, Kim K will be presented with the Influencer Award for 2018.
 Over the last decade, she truly embodied and set the standard for what it means to be a digital influencer.

 Hailed as the most important influencer in the world, CFDA Board Member Tommy Hilfiger said of the marketing maven, “Every time she wears, posts or talks about a fashion brand, there is an immediate and significant increase in both awareness and sales.”